 Then compare the old and new config files.
 Resolve differences between any previously localized settings and those that came in with this patch.
 The patch includes support for the auditlog, hostname, hostidentityid, and hostblacklistid tables to be archived, so you should keep that setup as-is in the new config files.

 If your system was installed with 7.1.0 without upgrading that system from a previous release, follow these steps.
 This will re-create the archive database from scratch.

 |If you upgraded to 7.1.0 or migrated a gwcollagedb and/or archive_gwcollagedb database from an earlier version, you must instead follow the procedure in the Additional steps for systems upgraded to 7.1.0 from a previous release section, below.|

-Run the following commands in a bash shell.
+Run the following commands, one at a time, in a bash shell.
 Each run of $psql will ask for a password.
 Respond with the administrative password of the PostgreSQL-database postgres user.

 Do not worry about the following message that appears when you run the Archive_GWCollageDB_extensions.sql script:

 NOTICE: constraint "host_hostname_key" of relation "host" does not exist, skipping